WestbrookYuan/Spring-6/spring6-007-circle-dependency/Readme.md

 Caused by: org.springframework.beans.factory.BeanCurrentlyInCreationException:

-Error creating bean with name 'husband':
+Error creating bean with realName 'husband':

 Requested bean is currently in creation: Is there an unresolvable circular reference?